kubernetes/dashboard/aio/deploy/helm-chart/kubernetes-dashboard/README.md

 ### Upgrade from 1.x.x to 2.x.x

-Version 2.0.0 is the first version hosted in the kubernetes/dashboard repository.
+Version 2.0.0 of this chart is the first version hosted in the kubernetes/dashboard.git repository. v1.x.x until 1.10.1 is hosted on https://github.com/helm/charts.

 - This version upgrades to kubernetes-dashboard v2.0.0 along with changes in RBAC management: all secrets are explicitely created and ServiceAccount do not have permission to create any secret.
 On top of that, it completely removes the `clusterAdminRole` parameter, being too dangerous.
 In order to upgrade, please update your configuration to remove `clusterAdminRole` parameter and uninstall/reinstall the chart.
 - It enables by default values for `podAnnotations` and `securityContext`, please disable them if you don't supoprt them